Koenkk/zigbee2mqtt.io/docs/devices/WS-EUK04.md

 ---
-title: "Xiaomi WS-EUK04 control via MQTT"
+title: "Aqara WS-EUK04 control via MQTT"
-description: "Integrate your Xiaomi WS-EUK04 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Aqara WS-EUK04 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2021-09-01T18:11:17Z
 pageClass: device-page
 ---